Splintermail/splintermail-client/tools/qwwq/README.md

     LIST.N <a> <b> * <c>

-Note that this isn't a postfix operator, because there's not a good way to know how many values to pop from the stack at runtime, with the `*` operator.
+Note that this isn't a postfix operator because there's not a good way to know how many values to pop from the stack at runtime, with the `*` operator.

 ## Dicts